 Measures of attention during the sessions were also taken by sweat-rate responses to stimuli and EEG brain-wave activity when listening to tones through headphones, giving an indication of how alert their brains were.

-The boys were asked to give information about their own behaviour and their teachers also reported on the teenagers, specifically highlighting any anti-social behaviour such as lying, fighting, cheating and stealing.
+The boys were asked to give information about their own behavior and their teachers also reported on the teenagers, specifically highlighting any anti-social behavior such as lying, fighting, cheating, and stealing.

-In order to incorporate the rate of criminal behaviour in later life, Raine used the Central Criminal Records Office in London to check for violent criminal records at age 29, 14 years after the boys had rated their sleepiness and reported on their anti-social behaviour.
+In order to incorporate the rate of criminal behavior in later life, Raine used the Central Criminal Records Office in London to check for violent criminal records at age 29, 14 years after the boys had rated their sleepiness and reported on their anti-social behavior.

 “Findings are the first to document a longitudinal association between sleepiness in adolescence and crime in adulthood.
 The longitudinal nature of this relationship, controlling for age 15 antisocial behavior, is consistent with the hypothesis that adolescent sleepiness predisposes to later antisociality.
 Findings are also consistent with the notion that the well-established link between social adversity and adult crime is partly explained by sleepiness.”

-All drowsy teenagers of course are not on a single track course to become criminals but their sleepiness, if present alongside anti-social behaviours, could be a red flag to the direction they may be headed.
+All drowsy teenagers, of course, are not on a single track course to become criminals but their sleepiness, if present alongside anti-social behaviors, could be a red flag to the direction they may be headed.

-In today’s digital world, teens in particular can be distracted by their smartphones and tablets late into the night, usage which some studies have suggested can disrupt their sleep patterns.
-It is well-known that adolescents are still developing and during this period they do generally need more sleep than adults with a figure of 9 hours per night being the optimum.
-Furthermore, teens who do not get enough sleep are at higher risk of developing illnesses as well as being grumpy and irritable throughout the day impacting on their attention spans and school work.
+In today’s digital world, teens, in particular, can be distracted by their smartphones and tablets late into the night, a usage which some studies have suggested can disrupt their sleep patterns.
+It is well-known that adolescents are still developing and during this period they generally need more sleep than adults with a figure of 9 hours per night being the optimum.
+Furthermore, teens who do not get enough sleep are at higher risk of developing illnesses as well as being grumpy and irritable throughout the day impacting their attention spans and school work.